tj-actions/auto-doc/README.md

 # action-auto-doc

-[Unreleased]: Converts actions.yml inputs spec to your readme file.
+Convert actions.yml inputs spec to your readme file.